cflee/cfleecom/content/posts/usa-roadtripping.md

 ## Trip planning

 The distances are vast.
-The possibly apocryphal adage that Americans think a hundred years is a long time, and the English think a hundred miles is a long way... rings with a bit of truth.
+The possibly apocryphal adage that Americans think a hundred years is a long time, and the English think a hundred miles is a long way... rings with some truth.

 Where possible, you should try to manage your plans such that you don't spend _too_ much of your trip time driving or in the car.
 It's a balance between seeing more places and spending more time at fewer places.